Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 10,750

-Proposed New Contract Acres: 300
+Goal for New Contract Acres: 2,200

-Reclamation WaterSMART Funding Categories: WEEG (2013)
+Reclamation WaterSMART Funding Opportunities: WEEG (2013)

-Complemented Project Type: Automation
+Complemented Project Type: automation

 Name: Madera Irrigation District